facette/docs/content/docs/configuration/catalog.md

 Defining *origins* tells Facette where to find *sources* and their *metrics*, and how to add them to its catalog.
 *Origins* are defined by a mandatory *connector* description, and optional *filters*.
-The configuration is stored into a dedicated file in the directory pointed by the `origin_dir` setting in the main configuration file; you can have as many of them, for example if your polling/collect system is sharded into many storage backends.
+The configuration is stored into a dedicated file in the directory pointed by the `origins_dir` setting in the main configuration file; you can have as many of them, for example if your polling/collect system is sharded into many storage backends.

 Here's what a typical structure of an *origin* looks like (the name of the configuration file containing the *origin*